ThingLabsIo/ThingLabsIo.github.io/pages/setup-azure-iot-hub.md

 ### Create a New Azure IoT Device from the Command Line
 If you are on a non-Windows machine, or prefer to use a command line interface instead of the _DeviceExplorer_ utility, you can provision a new Azure IoT Hub device using the _iothub-explorer_ command line interface.

-In the same directory as before, using the Node.js command prompt or Terminal (you may replace __MyIoTGateway__ with any name you'd like:
+In the same directory as before, using the Node.js command prompt or Terminal, execute the following commands (you may need to wrap the connections string in quotes, depending on the terminal application you are using).
+You may replace __MyIoTGateway__ with any name you'd like:

 <pre>
-  iothub-explorer.js [YOUR IOT HUB CONNECTION STRING] create MyIoTGateway
+  iothub-explorer [YOUR IOT HUB CONNECTION STRING] create MyIoTGateway
 </pre>

 Once a device is created, you can get the device-specific connection string with the following command:

 <pre>
-  iothub-explorer.js [YOUR IOT HUB CONNECTION STRING] get MyIoTGateway --connection-string
+  iothub-explorer [YOUR IOT HUB CONNECTION STRING] get MyIoTGateway --connection-string
 </pre>

 <img src="/images/iothub-explorer01.png"/>